REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 The assessor's opinion of value can be found for free on most city or county websites that list property tax and ownership data.
 You can usually find these by doing a google search for something like:

 COUNTY, STATE, PROPERTY OWNER LOOKUP

-If this data is easily accessible online (and it usually is), these searches will probably find the website that has this information.
+If this data is easily accessible online (and usually is), these searches will probably find the website with this information.

 Alternatively, if you're a subscriber to a data service like DataTree, this same information can be found in their “Property Detail Reports” right here:

 If you take this approach, it's pretty simple to find the assessor's opinion of your property's value AND what amounts they've designated toward land vs improvements.